openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A '*lambda expression type*' is a function type (see :ref:`Function Types`) that has the following:
+'*Lambda expression type*' is a function type (see :ref:`Function Types`) that has the following:

 -  Lambda parameters (if any) as parameters of the function type; and

--  Lambda return type as return type of the function type.
+-  Lambda return type as the return type of the function type.

-**Note**: Lambda return type can be inferred from the *lambda body*
+**Note**: Lambda return type can be inferred from the *lambda body*.

 .. index::
    lambda expression type